Posted on: 16 May 2017

-Creating a Space for Design Thinkers, Part Three
+Creating a Space for Experience Thinkers, Part Three

 Nothing gets work done like a good, solid deadline.
 Menial tasks tend to get left aside, and sometimes, large projects get postponed due to their daunting and stressful nature.
 The Akendi Ottawa office move was no different.